 Configuring the IICE

-If the IICE configuration parameters for the active IICE need to be changed, use the Edit IICE settings icon to change them.

-Chapter 2, IICE Configuration, discusses how to set these parameters for both single- and multi-IICE configurations, and Chapter 4, HAPS
+If the IICE configuration parameters for the active IICE need to be changed, use the Edit IICE icon to change them.
+Chapter 2, IICE Configuration, discusses how to set these parameters for both single-and multi-IICE configurations.